FreshAlacrity/front-tracker/README.md

   - dropdown to load from most common combinations?

 #### UI & Design
+- fields should have outline dark grey, buttons should be solid
+- [ ] option to toss section headers into the flex-container
+  - 100% width
+  - Active, Available, and Unavailable
+  - use regular sort order with callsign 0
+  - [ ] add method for expand/collapse for each section?
 - [ ] option to show little address-book style profiles of the current fronters with pronouns and short descriptions
 - [ ] better styling for alt portraits for members with no unique alt profile image
   - [ ] use a CSS class instead of applying it directly